 This did not deter the Quakers from arriving in Massachusetts and trying to spread their faith.
 It was decided by the authorities that a much greater deterrent was now required: capital punishment.
 Four Quakers who refused to renounce their faith and stop preaching were hung between the years 1659 and 1661.
 King Charles II eventually intervened and ordered that all Quakers be sent back to England to be tried, which put an end to the executions, but not the banishments.

 Restoration of Charles II

-Of course, the poor Catholics were not tolerated by any of them, and even King James II himself was forced off the throne and exiled to the continent when he embraced the Catholicism of his wife Mary of Modena and a bill was passed in Parliament that prohibited future monarchs from being Catholics or even marrying a Catholic.
+Of course, the poor Catholics were not tolerated by either the Puritans or the members of the Church of England, and even King James II himself was forced off the throne and exiled from the continent when he embraced Catholicism.
+Thereafter, a bill was passed in Parliament that prohibited future monarchs from being Catholics or marrying a Catholic.

-When the Puritans migrated to America and formed their own communities, despite the persecution they felt they were fleeing from, they did not extend religious tolerance to others, but insisted that their new land for saints was one of total unity of thought and practice.
+When the Puritans migrated to America and formed their own communities, despite the persecution they felt they were fleeing from, they did not extend religious tolerance to others, but instead insisted their new land was one of total unity of thought and practice.

-So when you are enjoying your turkey next Thanksgiving and smiling at the holiday images of the pilgrims, just spare a thought for the poor souls who were not embraced by this brave new world, and suffered banishment or even death because their religious beliefs did not match those of the people who had the greatest influence in the new colonies.
+So, when you are enjoying your turkey next Thanksgiving and smiling at the holiday images of the pilgrims, just spare a thought for the poor souls who were not embraced by this brave new world, and who suffered banishment or even death because their religious beliefs did not match those of the people who had the greatest influence in the new colonies.

 Weren't a lot of the early settlers in America Jews who were fleeing Spain?
 I read that they were forced to either submit to the Church of England or be killed or expelled, so they fled to America.
 Some of the early settlers wanted Hebrew to be their official language, and forbid celebrating Christmas because it is a pagan holiday.